feftywacky/Thrawn/README.md

 # Thrawn

-Thrawn is a free UCI compliant chess engine that analyzes positions and outputs optimal moves.
+Thrawn is a free UCI-compliant chess engine.
+I made this because I enjoy studying chess in my free time while also pursuing a degree in computer science.

 Thrawn does not include a graphical user interface (GUI) that is required to display a chessboard and to make it easy to input moves.
 These GUIs are developed independently from Thrawn and are available online.
 Some recommended GUIs include:
 - CuteChess: https://github.com/cutechess/cutechess